-Consumption of fruits & vegetables have been shown to be associated with increased muscular strength in healthy older adults.
-A study was over adults ages 65-85 and followed their controlled diets for 16 weeks and those who had 5 serving a day showed increased grip strength.
+Consumption of fruits & vegetables has been shown to be associated with increased muscular strength in healthy older adults.
+A study was over adults ages 65-85 and followed their controlled diets for 16 weeks and those who had 5 servings a day showed increased grip strength.
 Here’s just another reason to eat your veggies, people!

 Saffron is proven to decrease muscle soreness more effectively than an anti-inflammatory drug after a strenuous workout.
 Not only that, but it also increases strength.
 It has recently been approved in Canada as a means to prevent macular degeneration.

 In the 48 hours following a resistance training session, what you eat determines if you increase or lose muscle mass.
 And by ingesting amino acids after strenuous exercise you maximize your body’s ability to synthesize new proteins (i.e. muscle).
 I’m sure you’re wondering where to find these amino acids.
-WELL I’m glad you asked!
-Here is a list of some great sources for said amino acids: lean meats, seafood and poultry, eggs and dairy, and plant based protein sources.
+Well, we’re glad you asked!
+Here is a list of some great sources for said amino acids: lean meats, seafood and poultry, eggs and dairy, and plant-based protein sources.

 Nutrients & Muscle Spasms

 Do you ever get those annoying muscle spasms?
 Have no fear, nutrients to fight them are HERE!
-Next time one creeps up on ya, or if you want to be prepared, try to incorporate as much H2o, calcium, magnesium, sodium, and potassium as possible!
+Next time one creeps up on you, or if you want to be prepared, try to incorporate as much H2O, calcium, magnesium, sodium, and potassium as possible!
 These nutrients help with things like muscle relaxation, controlling contractions, balancing electrolytes, and more.
 You are so welcome.